Helvetia, Pennsylvania: Early Helvetia

 Coke ovens were apparently built as part of the coal plant in 1892, though no mention of the ovens can be found in the tax records until 1895 when the assessor noted that 28 ovens were located on site.
 The local DuBois paper stated, however, that construction was scheduled to begin in the late spring or summer of 1892.
 In June of that same year, the newspaper noted that work on the coke ovens was progressing and that "Helvetia will soon be sending her light heavenward to mark her location as well as her sister mining towns."

 Iselin did not neglect provisions for his employees, as the coal mining operation got under way at Helvetia.
 Construction of the company town seems to have begun almost immediately.
 Iselin's ledger book shows rental income for the first time on February 28, 1891, for a modest $52.07 for the month, while Helvetia Supply Co. stocks sale reached $351.64 for the same period.
-Indeed, records indicate that the bulk of Helvetia's housing and many of the town's facilities were built between 1890–1896 under Iselin's direction.
+Indeed, records indicate that the bulk of Helvetia's housing and many of the town's facilities were built between 1890 and 1896 under Iselin's direction.
 Sixty-two miners' double houses and 10 single houses, or 134 total units, were built for the company town under Iselin's tenure, beginning in November 1890.
 Assessment records show that 41 double-block houses and 10 single houses were complete by May 1892.
 Listed separately from all of these structures in 1892 and in subsequent tax rolls are two dwelling houses, one for the engineer and one for the superintendent of the mine.
 Finally, Iselin's correspondence indicates that a brick house, known as the Haskal Mansion, was built for the manager of the mines.
 Fifteen new double houses were assessed in 1893, bringing the number of miner's dwellings to 56.